dotnet/docs/docs/fundamentals/networking/http/http-autoclient.md

 In the preceding code:

 - The `GetUserAsync` method has a route parameter named `userId`.
-- The `userId` parameter is used in the path of the request, replacing the `{userId}` placeholder.
+- The `userId` parameter is used in the `path` of the request, replacing the `{userId}` placeholder.

 ### Telemetry request name

 The method name is used as the <xref:Microsoft.Extensions.Http.Telemetry.RequestMetadata.RequestName?displayProperty=nameWithType>.
-If the method name ends in `Async`, that part is removed.
-For example, if a method is named `GetUsersAsync`, the request name is `GetUsers`.
+If the method name includes the `Async` suffix, it's removed.
+For example, a method named `GetUsersAsync` is calculated as `"GetUsers"`.

 To override the name, use the `RequestName` property of each attribute of the [HTTP verb attributes](#http-verb-attributes).